VictoriaLynn/Lake-Problem-Diagnostics/README.md

-### Lake Problem Training (C++)
+### Lake Problem Diagnostics (C++, Matlab, Bash)

-Copyright (C) 2014-2015 Victoria Ward, Riddhi Singh, Pat Reed, and Klaus Keller.
+This repository contains all of the code used for the study described in the following paper: Ward, V.L., R. Singh, P.M.
+Reed, and K. Keller (In Review), Confronting Tipping Points: How Well Can Multi-Objective Evolutionary Algorithms Support the Management of Environmental Thresholds?, Journal of Environmental Modelling and Software.

 Intended for use with MOEAFramework and Borg.
 Licensed under the GNU Lesser General Public License.

 Contents:
 * `LakeProblem_4obj_1const_Control.cpp`: C++ source code for the 4 objective formulation